• Skip to main content

 • Facebook

-(Note: this post contains affiliate links.)
+(Note: this post contains affiliate links that earn commission from qualifying purchases.)

 We ended up working on the science of color experiment from our latest Kiwi Crate.
 We love KiwiCo crates because they are a craft box for moms like me who "can't deal with crafts"!
 (Read my post about our total adoration of Kiwi Crate here.)